 - Mr. Koiwai from Yotsuba&!.
 Some friends of Fuuka mention he looks handsome.

 - Mai-Otome seemed to be trying for this with Nina's adoptive father Sergey.

-- Bleach': Dr. Isshin◊ Kurosaki and Dr. Ryuuken Ishida◊.
+- Bleach: Two Hospital Hottie examples are Dr. Isshin Kurosaki and Dr. Ryuuken Ishida.
 Isshin is Ichigo's father and Ryuuken is Uryuu's father.
-Isshin is the Crouching Moron, Hidden Badass who was Brought Down to Normal for twenty years before Can't Stay Normal kicked in while Ryuuken is the I Just Want to Be Normal Archer Archetype who attempts Refusal of the Call.
-They know each other extremely well, are friends that go a long way back, consider themselves to be bad fathers, and share a Mysterious Past.
-They're also both Retired Badass dads who can kick arse when needed.
+Isshin is the Crouching Moron, Hidden Badass who was Brought Down to Normal for twenty years before Can't Stay Normal kicked in while Ryuuken is the Heroic Neutral Archer Archetype who is attempting Refusal of the Call.
+They are both Retired Badass Vitriolic Best Buds claiming a twenty-year Odd Friendship and the united view that they're both bad fathers.